cryptohack/cryptohack-blog/_posts/2020-08-15-cryptoctf.md

 assert long_to_bytes(m) == msg
 ```

 All that remained was to combine their work and grab the flag.
-We can correctly identify the primes `p,q` while solving to ensure we supply the right prime for the Goldwasser-Micali protocol:
+We can correctly identify the primes `p,q` while solving to ensure we supply the right prime for the Goldwasser protocol:

 ```py
 if solx > 0: